Internal Service Catalog Entry Builder

 • Keep endpoint lines in METHOD /path — purpose form so the catalog reads like lightweight API docs.

-• Put one dependency per line — for example postgres-payments then stripe-gateway — so blast-radius tooling can parse them.
+• Put one dependency per line so blast-radius tooling can parse them programmatically.

-• Match the criticality tier to your on-call policy: a Tier 1 service should always have a paging contact, not just a Slack channel.
+• Match the criticality tier to your on-call policy: a Tier 1 service needs a paging contact, not just a Slack channel.

 • Reuse the same catalog ID as your repo and deploy names so a responder can jump between them without guessing.